desimilkyway/desi-mws-dr1-datamodel/docs/mwsall.rst

 This is table of measurements by FERRE of coadded DESI spectra.
 This table combines the measurements from different survey/program pairs.
 This table has exactly the same length as the RVTAB and matches row by row the RVTAB extension.
-The abundances of different elements given the ELEM array are given in this order Fe, Ca, C, Mg, Si, Na, Cr, Ni, Al, Ti
+The abundances of different elements in the ELEM array are given in this order Fe, Ca, C, Mg, Si, Na, Cr, Ni, Al, Ti.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~